binarymist/BinaryMistBlog/content/project/service-development-team-security-implementation.md

 +++

 You've realised that you need to do something about the rising number of defects being introduced into your software products.
 Competitors are outmanoeuvring you.
 Security reviews and penetration testing is costing you too much.
 Your customers are demanding higher security and protection of their data.
-Your development team(s) simply don't have the time or expertise to add more heavy weight security process and practises.
+Your Development Team(s) simply don't have the time or expertise to add more heavy weight security process and practises.

 #### What if we told you: